anshulbharadwaj/fuel-calculator-service/README.md

 # fuel-calculator-service

-This is a fuel calculator service which listens to an event and make an api call to fetch fuel price for an indian city.
-It also calculates the price of fuel which would be consumed by a vehicle
+Fuel calculator service(event receving service) which handles events using a message broker.
+Additionally, this service makes a third party api call to fetch fuel price for a given indian city.
+Based on fuel price and event metadata received, it calculates the amount of fuel which would be consumed by a vehicle